 In fact, some universities, like Azusa Pacific University, provide lists of partnering schools with articulation agreements; APU even includes a direct link to each individual agreement, down to the exact course codes.
 Other schools may have students contact an articulation officer to review transferable courses and partnering universities.

-Once you understand your school’s agreements, you can work with your admissions counselors to ensure a smooth transfer.
+Once you understand your school’s agreements, you can work with your admissions representatives to ensure a smooth transfer.